EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 * Through the `Update your Emulators & Tools` section on the `Manage Emulators` page in the `EmuDeck` application
 * Manual file replacement of `pcsx2-Qt.AppImage`
-    * Refer to https://github.com/dragoonDorise/EmuDeck/wiki/file-management#how-to-swap-out-appimages-and-binaries for instructions.
+    * Refer to [How to Swap Out AppImages and Binaries](../../other/steamos/file-management.md#how-to-swap-out-appimages-and-binaries) for instructions

 ***